Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 Food Sources of Folate (Folic Acid) and Vitamin B6

 Vitamin B6 is present in a wide variety of foods.
-These include meat, beans, cereals, fruits such as bananas, avocados and prunes (or dried plums) and vegetables such as potatoes and sweet potatoes that still have their skin.
+These include meat, beans, cereals, fruits such as bananas, avocados, and prunes (or dried plums), and vegetables such as potatoes and sweet potatoes that still have their skin.

 Vitamin D Deficiency and Memory Problems

-Vitamin D is very important for cognitive functions such as thinking, reasoning and remembering.
+Vitamin D is very important for cognitive functions such as thinking, reasoning, and remembering.
 The vitamin is made by our skin when ultraviolet light strikes it.
-However, due to the valid concern about getting cancer from the sun’s rays, many people are wearing sunscreen on sunny days and are therefore making an inadequate amount of vitamin D.
+Due to the valid concern about getting cancer from the sun’s rays, however, many people are wearing sunscreen on sunny days and are therefore making an inadequate amount of vitamin D.

 Vitamin D in Food and Supplements